ryanpfalz/powershell-azure-subscription-automation/README.md

 - [Set the encrypted environment variables](https://learn.microsoft.com/en-us/azure/app-service/configure-common?tabs=portal#configure-app-settings) APP_ID, APP_TENANT, and APP_SEC in the newly created function app to contain your service principal's Application ID, Tenant ID, and Secret generated in Step 3 above.

 #### Deploy
-- Set the function app name in the ```infra/deployFunction.ps1``` file to reflect the resource deployed in Setup step and run the command.
+- Set the function app name in the ```infra/deployFunction.ps1``` file to reflect the resource provisioned in Setup step and run the command.
 - Set the variable names and path to the Logic App workflow in ```infra/deployLogicApp.ps1``` and run the commands.

 ### _*Automated Subscription Generation*_